OAuth2 client

 Software Module (SM)

-A Software Module is a logical bracket for a set of Artifacts based on a defined Software Module Type.
+A Software Module is a logical grouping of Artifacts based on a defined Software Module Type.

 Software Module Type